 In this situation – with the task incomplete – jump into a problem-solving mode.
 Ask your child what he plans to do to complete the task and how he can make sure the task is completed on time in the future.
 It’s OK to show your disappointment but also show your desire to see your child be successful.

 Use praise that motivates

 Some kids may not show it, but every child loves to hear praise from their parents.

-The trick to sharing praise to motivate kids, however, is to be specific.
+The trick to sharing praise that will motivate kids is to be specific.
 “Good job” and “well done” might sound nice, but they don’t tell kids that we really saw the work and growth they demonstrated in completing a task.

 An example of more specific praise would be: “You really stuck to your plan of getting your room clean at 4 PM.
 That’s awesome.
 And look – you even organized your bookshelf in the process!”

-Let go of imperfections: Kids aren’t going to do things perfectly – they’re still learning lots.
+Let go of imperfections: Kids aren’t going to do things perfectly – they’re still learning.
 So if a bed is made, but not perfectly, that’s OK.

 Patience, practice, repeat

 Once you’ve tried all these tools, whether they’re successfully or not, what comes next?
 Do it again.
 And again.
 And again.